fossasia/publiccode.asia/README.md

 - `site/layouts/shortcodes`: HTML/Hugo code which can be important from within a Markdown file
 - `site/public/`: Built files which are used to display the website.
 Generated by running `hugo`.

-## Technical information about building
+## Technical information about the online build

 The FSFE uses Drone to automatically deploy the PMPC website.
 The website is automatically deployed when there's a push to the master branch of the